Gina M. Fromer, M.S., Chief Executive Officer

-Sandee earned a BA from Yale University and an MBA from the Stanford Graduate School of Business.
-She can be reached through her Executive Assistant, Maiysha Dickerson at 415.276.2904 or by email.
+Having earned a B.S. in Psychology Organizational Leadership from Dominican University of California, and an M.S. in Psychology/Organizational Leadership from University of Phoenix, Gina is currently pursuing her Ph.D. from Ashford University.
+She can be reached through her Executive Assistant, Amanda Alegado at 415.343.2934 or by email.

 Jennifer joined Children’s Council in 2016.
 She has more than 15 years of managerial experience in the non-profit sector and a track record of getting initiatives off the ground, taking them to scale and developing strategic partnerships that drive toward mission impact.